Act 1: Eternal Sunshine (The Pledge): Release and promotion

-Jay Electronica released Act 1: Eternal Sunshine (The Pledge) onto his Myspace on July 2, 2007, while he was still a relatively unknown rapper.
+Jay Electronica released Act I: Eternal Sunshine (The Pledge) onto his Myspace on July 2, 2007, while he was still a relatively unknown rapper.
 It had no formal promotion, but garnered over 50,000 downloads within the first 30 days of its posting.
 Thus, the mixtape has been described as Jay Electronica's breakout project.
 He previously released the second movement as a demo track onto MySpace and received positive reception.
 The mixtape was rereleased onto the streaming service Tidal on July 2, 2016.
+On September 17, 2025, the mixtape was released to Spotify and Apple Music, alongside its sequel, Act II: The Patents of Nobility (The Turn) (2020).

 Critical reception

-In 2010, Matt Diehl of Interview described Act 1: Eternal Sunshine (The Pledge) as "a 15-minute musique concrete surreal symphony".
+In 2010, Matt Diehl of Interview described Act I: Eternal Sunshine (The Pledge) as "a 15-minute musique concrete surreal symphony".
 That same year, The Guardian's Paul Lester compared parts of the mixtape to American musician Ariel Pink.
 In 2013, Ryan Bassil from Vice noted the mixtape's lack of drums and called it "a timeless classic".
 In 2017, Adam Isaac Itkoff, writing for Okayplayer, revisited the mixtape for its ten-year anniversary and described it as "one of the most fearlessly experimental rap releases to ever dawn upon the digital age".
 In 2020, Dhruva Balram from NME wrote that the mixtape was "a change of pace in an age where everything was auto-tuned."
 That same year, Brendan Klinkenberg of Rolling Stone described it as weird and dense but praised the rapping, stating that it allowed Jay Electronica to be "quickly hailed as the genre's next great hope."